JoshuaHoeflich/dotfiles/README.md

 # Dotfiles
-These are my dotfiles for Nix OS.
+These are my dotfiles for Arch Linux.